Moritz-Grimm/50-Lines-Of-Code/README.md

 # 50-Lines-Of-Code

 ## What is this project about?
 The goal of '50-Lines-Of-Code' is to create a large repository filled with creative and small projects, each limited to 50 lines of code.
-This encourages concise and efficient coding while providing inspiration for quick, executable programs in different languages.
+This encourages concise and efficient coding while providing inspiration for quick, executable programs in different languages.<br>
 This project was inspired by [leachim6/hello-world](https://github.com/leachim6/hello-world)

 ---